gracetian6/quant/4 Probability/data-sci-prob.md

   - gender ratio is 1:1, expect number of children is 2.
   - Let X be the number of children until getting a female (happens with prob 1/2).
 This follows a first success distribution with probability 1/2

+## Multinomial Dist
+- Mult_k(n, p)
+- n items which can fall into any one of k buckets independent with prob p=(p_1,...,p_k)

+Ex: splitting 12 people into 3 teams of 4
+- (12!)/(4!
+4!
+4!) ways
+- Multinomial distribution with n=12, k=3 (this is when classes are indistinguishable)

+Ex: 100 students sorted into 4 houses with equal probability
+- number ppl in each house ~ Mult_4(100, [1/4, 1/4, 1/4, 1/4])